This post may contain affiliate links. Read the full disclosure here.

 We started class by downloading an application on the phone: Anim-Tablette for Android and Formation Civique CIR for iPhone.
 These apps are in French and consist of a number of true or false questions organized by themes.
 You find out if you got the answer correct right away and it even keeps track of your points.
 Considering it’s France, I was actually quite impressed with this incorporation of technology into an administrative obligation.
 I’m not going to lie, it was perhaps the highlight of my educational experience that day.
 Unfortunately, it only provided me with less than 10 minutes of entertainment.

 We did introduce ourselves to the class.
 I usually loathe this type of activity but considering we will have the same classmates on the second day in a couple weeks, I didn’t mind it.
 This brings us to the second highlight of the day.
 I really enjoyed chatting with my classmates.
 Immigrants are some of the most interesting people to talk to.
-Everyone has a story or five.
+Everyone has a story.
 I even met a few people who live in the same neighborhood as me.

 The rest of the time consisted of zipping through a powerpoint presentation.
 We covered several broad themes: geography, French history, healthcare, employment, parenting, and housing.
 It was more of an overview of resources and procedures without many details.
 If you have any specific questions about certain administrative procedures, be sure to ask them.